 Fabric isn’t what you throw into the dryer along with your clothes.
 That’s fabric softener!

-This Fabric was founded in 2015 by Adam Erlebacher and Steven Surgnier, who were high-ranking employees at Simple.
-We ranked Simple as one of the best online banks.
-Its initial goal was to create a better front-end experience for banking.
-The bank accounts on its platform are actually held elsewhere.
+This Fabric was founded in 2015 by Adam Erlebacher and Steven Surgnier, who were high-ranking employees at the now-defunct online bank Simple.

 Fabric wants to provide a complete financial tool kit for new parents.
 To that end, its primary product is term life insurance, but it offers a variety of other tools as well.